Computational diplomacy

 5-yearhorizon

-Efforts to build capacity for computational diplomacy bear fruit in the form of an increased range of courses and training programmes.
+Efforts to build capacity for computational diplomacy bear fruit in the form of an increased range of courses and training programmes across relevant disciplines.
+Predictive modelling improves at the sub-national level with AI systems providing natural-language translations of model outputs.

 10-yearhorizon

-In helping to finalise the language in several major agreements and in helping to prevent “forum shopping” by several state actors, text mining shows its potential and is set to become a standard tool in international negotiations.
+In helping to finalise the language in several major agreements and in helping to prevent “forum shopping” by several state actors, text-mining shows its potential and is set to become a standard tool in international negotiations.
+Predictive modelling becomes more fine-grained, with the potential for daily updates and a greater ability to predict the effect of policy changes.

 25-yearhorizon